elle-the-dev/git-gopher/README.md

 Install via pip

 ```
-pip3 install git_going
+pip3 install git_gopher
 ```

 ## Usage

-**gid-going** is run from the command line, same as `git`.
+**gid-gopher** is run from the command line, same as `git`.
 The commands will be standard git commands, as if running them directly in the current working directory.

 ### Menu

-The `ggo` command with no arguments will bring up a fzf list of all the commands that git-going provides, as well as additional standard git commands.
+The `ggo` command with no arguments will bring up a fzf list of all the commands that git-gopher provides, as well as additional standard git commands.

 ![image](https://i.imgur.com/5HA1oqV.png)